duembeg/gsat/README.md

 ---------
 1.2.0
 * Added G-code message dialog
-* Added try/Catch block when trying to open serial port.
+* Added try/catch block for open serial port.
 * Fix Save-As bug, document title was not updated.
 * Fix make sure strings sent to pySerial are ascii and not Unicode.